MAIS 623: Introduction to Trends in New Media: Digital Humanities Report a Broken Link

 Manovich, L. (2011).
 Trending: The promises and the challenges of big social data.
 In M. Gold (Ed.), Debates in the digital humanities.
 The University of Minnesota Press.

 Flores, L. (2021) Third-generation electronic literature.
 In D. Grigar, & J. O’Sullivan (Eds.), Electronic literature as digital humanities.
-London, UK: Bloomsbury.
+Bloomsbury.